 - POS 487-488: Practicum in Engaged Policy Studies I and II: This innovative and award-winning course sequence, developed by Professor Rob Glover, is a year long opportunity for students to gain vital research skills while collaborating with community partners to address policy problems and challenges.
 Learn more about some of our recent collaborations.

-- The Maine Policy Scholars Program: This competitive program, overseen by Professor Amy Fried, enables a student to examine a Maine public policy issue in depth for a year.
+- The Maine Policy Scholars Program: This competitive program, overseen by Professor Brian Pitman in the Sociology Department, enables a student to examine a Maine public policy issue in depth for a year.
 Students are given a tuition grant as well as a sizable stipend to help support their research, funded with support from the Maine Community Foundation.

 - The Cohen Institute for Leadership and Public Service: Directed by Professor Richard Powell, the Cohen Institute for Leadership and Public Service was developed in conjunction with the University’s Blue Sky Plan.
 The mission of the Institute is to reflect upon and honor the rich legacy of one of Maine’s most highly respected and influential citizens by advancing Maine’s unique tradition of civic leadership.
 It promotes leadership that is civil, thoughtful, participatory, deliberative, and ethical, and is aimed at solving real-world problems in Maine, the U.S., and around the world in innovative ways.
 Towards that end, the Institute aims to coordinate the efforts of the variety of units, departments, and centers on campus which aim towards these larger goals.